anuragambuja/data-engineering-snowflake/README.md

     - Secure:
       - Both standard and materialized can be secure.
       - Underlying query definition only visible to authorized users.
+      - A secure view is created by adding the keyword SECURE in the view DDL.
+      - The definition of a secure view is only available to the object owner.
+      - Secure views bypass query optimizations which may inadvertently expose data in the underlying table.

 > ## User Defined Functions (UDFs)
 - User defined functions (UDFs) are schema-level objects that enable users to write their own functions in four different languages: SQL, JavaScript, Python, Java